microsoft/code-with-engineering-playbook/observability/correlation-id.md

 Log correlation is the ability to track disparate events through different parts of the application.
 Having a Correlation ID provides more context making it easy to building rules on collected logs.

+### Secondary reporting/observer systems

+Using Correlation ID helps a secondary systems to correlate data without application context.
+Some examples - generating metrics based on tracing data, integrating runtime/system diagnostics etc. For example, feeding AppInsights data and correlating it to infrastructure issues.

-### Trace Observers
+Trace Observers are secondary reporting systems that work with

-For developing a secondary observation system, for example generates reporting

 ### Troubleshooting Errors